Best Signal Mirrors for Rescue and Survival

 A glass construction makes the mirror very reflective, making it much more effective over long distances.
 It can be marginally heavier, for its size, but the better functionality is usually well worth the added weight.

-The glass should be sealed between the plates, to prevent water damage to the mirror and so the signal mirror is rapidly usable even after it gets wet.
-The MIL-M-18371E is the only mirror that is rated for submersion for long periods or far depths.
+The glass should be sealed between the plates to prevent water damage to the mirror, and so the signal mirror is usable rapidly even after it gets wet.
+The MIL-M-18371E is the only mirror that is rated for submersion for long periods or for great depths.
 Coughlan’s signal mirror passed our submersion test, but the sight window can become foggy after extended periods.
-Coughlan’s signal mirrors made prior to 2010 were manufactured with a gap between the glass lamination, and water would destroy those quickly.
+Coughlan’s signal mirrors made prior to 2010 were manufactured with a gap between the glass lamination, and water would destroy those quickly, so at least that is fixed.

 Acrylic mirrors are a second to glass mirrors, with their benefits being that they are lighter, less brittle, and cheaper.
-They can scratch easier and are ultimately less reflective than the glass models- both can affect their performance in an emergency.
+They can scratch more easily and are ultimately less reflective than the glass models- both can affect their performance in an emergency.

 The retroreflective sighting grid is important because it allows you to sight the signal mirror extremely easily.
 The grid works similarly to the way road signs reflect light back to the origin instead of off at an angle.
 Small microscopic glass beads are glued to a mesh so that the light can pass through, but the returned reflection is shown as a bright spot on the mesh from the back side.